thindil/www.laeran.pl/linuxada/debian_tutorial.md

 ### Preparations

 Before start creating a package, it is a good idea to prepare your workshop.
-The best option is to work inside of Docker container.
+The best option is to work inside of a Docker container.
 It will allow you to keep your system clean, but also will be easier to find all required packages to build the project.
-As the example here, I will use, existing package [bob](https://build.opensuse.org/package/show/home:thindil/bob).
+As the example here, I will use, an existing package [bob](https://build.opensuse.org/package/show/home:thindil/bob).

 The most important thing needed to create a package is of course its content.
-In this situation it will be archive file with the source code of the future package.
+In this situation it will be an archive file with the source code of the future package.
 Now one important note: Debian has requirement how that file and its content should be named: